 "Political terror will intensify now," he warned.

-Around 6,000 people, some wrapped in Ukrainian flags, also turned out in Russia's second city, Saint Petersburg.
+Another 6,000 people, some wrapped in Ukrainian flags, turned out in Russia's second city, Saint Petersburg.

 "I am carrying a Ukrainian flag because he fought for the end of the Ukraine war.
 And they killed him because of that," said marcher Vsevolod Nelayev.